Home

 Page 2 of 2 pages

-When someone buys an insurance policy from you, you are paid a percentage of the annual premium based on the type of product you sell.
-This is called a commission, which is a percentage of the premium that you sell, and is why we don't want an insurance agent salary.
+As an agent, when someone buys an insurance policy from you, you are paid a percentage of the annual premium based on the type of product you sell.
+This is called a commission, which is a percentage of the premium that you sell.

 Lets say you sell one policy and you could have made $2,000 commission on that sale, would you want to be paid an insurance agent salary of $500 for that week or the $2,000?
+In the end this is why we don't want an insurance agent salary.

 Some products like term insurance may pay 45% of first year premium, other products range from 6% on up to 80% commission.
 Each company has its own commission schedule.
 There is not an Insurance Agent Salary.
 It would defeat the purpose and take away the opportunity of building your own business.

-Below is a generic example of how insurance commissions are created and how you get paid.
 Obviously each and every insurance sale will vary by size of premium and type of commission and type of renewal, however I want to illustrate how the 1st year commission and renewal concept works.
 (I am only using generic numbers and a simple example for illustration purposes.)

 So let’s say you sell someone a term policy for $900 year and the first year commission is 50%.
 You will earn $450 dollars first year commission.
 Do that 5 times a month and you earn $2,250 per month, or $27,000 per year?